ALEHACKsp/BypassXTrap/README.md

 ## Warning

-This code only be tested in Windows10 1803.
+This code is only tested in Windows10 1803.

 ## Screenshots